he first fortified castle in Kórnik was probably built in the fourth quarter of the 14th century by Wyszota,

 o the east of the Black Hall there is the Dining Hall, also known as the Arms Hall.
 The main decoration of this room is

-ceiling containing in 71 boxes shields with coats of arms of the 15th century Polish knighthood.
-One empty box was the object of Tytus' jokes, who liked to repeat that he would complement it with the appropriate coat of arms of the guest who was arriving, if necessary.
+ceiling containing in 71 coats of arms of the 15th century Polish knighthood.
 Only neo-Baroque chairs from the turn of the 17th and 18th centuries and a Baroque press for the linen have survived from the original equipment of the hall.
 The rest of the furnitures were imported later, although they are equally old and valuable.
-On the walls, just like in the Lounge, there are representative, large portraits of ancestors accompanied by
+On the walls, just like in the Lounge, we can see here large portraits of ancestors accompanied by

-ogive portal encircled with gothic floral decoration and ornamented with the arms of the Działyński family.
-The Maria Room was originally used as a guest room, and later as a private apartment for Izabela Działyńska and Maria Zamoyska, the sister of Władysław.
+ogive portal with floral decoration and ornamented with the arms of the Działyński family.
+The Maria Room was originally used as a guest room, and later as an apartment for Izabela Działyńska and Maria Zamoyska, the sister of Władysław.
 A characteristic decorative element is the abundant ceiling stucco of geometric oriental plait, forming a star in the middle.
 Near the window there is an Arabic inscription with a basic religion of Islamic faith - it was a tribute of Działyński to Turkey, which as the only one of the then countries did not accept the partition of Poland.
 Two seventeenth-century cupboards decorated with a pearl layer, a sofa and oak armchairs upholstered in striped folk fabric, as well as chairs made of pear wood have survived from the original furnishings of the room.
 It is also worth noting the Rococo secretaries, the Dutch table lined with ebony and rosewood and the toilet table used by Maria to store paints and painting tools.
 The walls are decorated with family portraits and works by Zamoyska.
-North of the Maria's Room there is an octagonal room covered with a crystal vault, called the Hunting Nook.
-Its central part is filled with a circular sofa, around which in showcases and on walls there are exhibits of Wladysław Zamoyski's travels, including

 skull masks, a palm hat - a gift from the sister of the King of Hawaiian Islands,